The HyperTexts

 • William Blake, probably the English language's

-most spiritual major poet, called the
+most spiritual major poet, and arguably England's greatest prophet, called the

-biblical god “Nobodaddy” because no one would want him for a father.
+biblical god NOBODADDY because no one would want him for a father.
 Blake also

 claimed to be his own Christ and denied that he needed anyone to "save" him.